dentarg/auth0-blog/_posts/2018-02-22-using-python-flask-and-angular-to-build-modern-web-apps-part-2.markdown

 ## Conclusion and Next Steps

 In the second part of this series, you focused on adding Auth0 to act as the identity management service of your Flask and Angular applications.
-You started by defining an Auth0 API to represent your Flask backend app, then you added a new feature into your project (a form that allow users to add exams), and finally you integrated Auth0 into your Angular application.
+You started by defining an Auth0 API to represent your Flask backend app, then you added a new feature into your project (a form that allows users to add exams), and, finally, you integrated Auth0 into your Angular application.

 In the next article, you are going to create even more features to your project and, after that, you will start preparing your code for CI/CD (Continuous Integration and Continuous Delivery) tools.
 These tools will help you automate the development pipeline.
 Stay tuned!